Towards Real Zero-Shot Camouflaged Object Segmentation without Camouflaged Annotations: Methodology

 Multi-Scale Fine-Grained Alignment (MFA) is a key component of our framework, designed to align the caption embeddings generated by the M-LLM with the image embeddings from the fine-tuned encoder.
-This process enhances the PEFT module’s ability to learn both shape and semantic features.
+This process enhances the PEFT module’s ability to learn fine-grained semantic features.
 Additionally, we initialize a learnable query to build a codebook, which significantly improves efficiency during inference.
 By using the codebook as a substitute for the M-LLM, the model bypasses the computationally expensive process of generating caption embeddings, resulting in faster inference times without sacrificing accuracy.
 This streamlined approach allows for more efficient deployment, particularly in scenarios where low-latency responses are critical.

-As shown in Fig.~\ref{fig:overall}, the MFA module consists of three key components: a feature projector, a multi-scale token matching operation (Fig.~\ref{fig:MFA} (a)), and a text mixer (Fig.~\ref{fig:MFA} (b)).
-The MFA takes both the caption embeddings, ${\bf \tilde{T}}$, and the multi-scale image embeddings, $\{ {\bf V}^{(n)} \}$, as inputs, producing image-grouped caption embeddings, $\{ {\bf I}^{(n)} \}$, that are compatible with the mask decoder.
-Additionally, the learnable query ${\bf Q}_0$ is mapped alongside $\{ {\bf V}^{(n)} \}$ to generate image-grouped queries, $\{ {\bf Q}^{(n)} \}$.
+As shown in Figure~\ref{fig:overall}, the MFA module consists of three key components: a feature projector, a multi-scale token matching operation (Figure~\ref{fig:MFA} (a)), and a text mixer (Figure~\ref{fig:MFA} (b)). {The MFA takes both the caption embeddings ${\bf \tilde{T}}$, and the multi-scale image embeddings $\{ {\bf V}^{(n)} \}$, as inputs, producing image-grouped caption embeddings $\{ {\bf I}^{(n)} \}$, that are compatible with the mask decoder.
+Additionally, the learnable query ${\bf Q}_0$ is mapped alongside $\{ {\bf V}^{(n)} \}$ to generate image-grouped queries $\{ {\bf Q}^{(n)} \}$.}

 {\bf Multi-scale Token Matching.} To achieve the fine-grained alignment and train a codebook, we propose a simple attention-like mechanism that aligns caption tokens and query tokens with image tokens generated by the text mixer and the feature projector.
-This mechanism, illustrated in Fig.~\ref{fig:MFA}~(a), is inspired by techniques from \cite{SPARC}, with several modifications implemented to enhance its effectiveness.
+This mechanism, illustrated in Figure~\ref{fig:MFA}~(a), is inspired by techniques from \cite{SPARC}, with several modifications implemented to enhance its effectiveness.

 During this process, the multi-scale image embeddings $\{ {\bf V}^{(n)} \}$ are first passed through a feature projector $\mathcal{G}:\mathbb{R}^{L_v^{(n)}\times d_v} \rightarrow \mathbb{R}^{L_v^{(n)}\times {d} } $, which generates multi-scale image tokens $\{\mathbf{v}^{(n)}\}$.
 All image embeddings at each scale utilize the same image projector.
 Similarly, the caption embedding ${\bf \tilde{T}}$ and the query $\mathbf{Q}_0$ are processed by a shared text mixer $\mathcal{F}:\mathbb{R}^{L_t\times d_t} \rightarrow \mathbb{R}^{L_t / 2\times {d} }$ to compress the embeddings.
 Therefore, we have the following notations: